osu-uwrt/titan_firmware/puddles/Backplane/puddles_esc_firmware/README.md

 The configuration file for BLHeliSuite can be found in the .ini file in this directory.
 Additionally, BLHeliSuite can be found in the teams files / Navionics / Mk 2 Stuff / ESCs.

+## Building Firmware

+Follow the instructions in the Bluejay repository for building the firmware.
+We are currently using version `v0.18.2`.
+After following bluejay instructions, run the following commands (applies the patch and compiles for UWRT firmware):

+    git checkout v0.18.2
+    git apply .../path/to/
+    make LAYOUT=R MCU=H DEADTIME=15 PWM=24

+You should now have compiled firmware for the ESCs